WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 The Wyomissing Area Jr/Sr High School will individually modify our physical education offerings to meet the temporary or long term needs of students who are unable to participate fully in their regular gym program.
 A parent note will be accepted to miss one class meeting due to a health reason.
 Only doctors’ notes filed with the Athletic Department secretary will be accepted for a student to be excused from physical education classes for an extended period of time.

 Students do not need to change their clothing for Physical Education, but they must have proper footwear.
 Sneakers that tie are preferable.
 Students who wish to change will have the opportunity to do so in the locker room at the beginning and at the end of class.
+Students and parents should refer to the class syllabus for specific grading information.
 We do not provide locks to students.
-However, students may bring in their own locks and choose a locker in the locker room that they may use for the school year.
+However, students may bring in their own locks and choose a locker in the

+locker room that they may use for the school year.
 Students are encouraged to leave valuables in their school locker or secure them in their physical education locker when attending class.

 Preparedness & Punctuality for Class